bellons91/personal-tech-notes/azure/Azure Authentication/Application Object.md

   - MicrosoftEntra
 ---

-Application objects describe the application to [[azure-entra|Microsoft Entra ID]] and can be considered the definition of the application, allowing the service to know how to issue tokens to the application based on its settings.
+Application objects describe the application to [[Azure Entra|Microsoft Entra ID]] and can be considered the definition of the application, allowing the service to know how to issue tokens to the application based on its settings.

 A Microsoft Entra application is defined by its one and only application object.